On plus-one generated conic-line arrangements with simple singularities

 \section{Introduction}

-Recently introduced by Abe in \cite{A0}, the class of plus-one generated (POG) arrangements of hyperplanes proved to be strongly connected to the class of free hyperplane arrangements, a connection that we will explain shortly.
+Recently introduced by Abe in \cite{A0}, the class of plus-one generated arrangements of hyperplanes proved to be strongly connected to the class of free hyperplane arrangements, a connection that we will explain shortly.

 Let us recall that an arrangement of hyperplanes is called {\it free} if its associated module of derivations is a free module, over the coordinate ring (see \cite{Y} for a comprehensive survey on the freeness for hyperplane arrangements).
-For a POG arrangement, the associated module of derivations is no longer free, but it admits a very simple minimal free resolution, so it is, in a way, a natural step away from freeness.
+For a plus-one generated arrangement, the associated module of derivations is no longer free, but it admits a very simple minimal free resolution, so it is, in a way, a natural step away from the freeness property.
 These definitions are easily rephrased for curves, via associated modules of derivations, see Definitions \ref{def:free_curve}, \ref{def:POG_curves} in Section \ref{sec:preliminaries} for details.

-In the case of projective line arrangements, the POG property appears in close relation to freeness, in the sense that, if one deletes a line from a free arrangement, then the resulting arrangement is either free or POG, and the same goes for the addition of a line, see Theorem \ref{thm:Abe}.
-When passing to higher dimensions, i.e., for arrangements of hyperplanes, the result of the deletion from a free arrangement is still either free or POG, but the addition of a hyperplane to a free arrangement does not produce free and POG arrangements only, see \cite{A0}.
+In the case of projective line arrangements, the plus-one generated property appears in close relation to freeness.
+More precisely, if one deletes a line from a free arrangement, then the resulting arrangement is either free or plus-one generated, and the same goes for the addition of a line, see Theorem \ref{thm:Abe}.
+When passing to higher dimensions, i.e., for arrangements of hyperplanes, the result of the deletion from a free arrangement is still either free or plus-one generated.
+On the other hand, the addition of a hyperplane to a free arrangement does not produce only free or plus-one generated arrangements, see \cite{A0}.